Helen Hunt Jackson: Critical response and legacy

 Jackson's A Century of Dishonor remains in print, as does a collection of her poetry.

 A New York Times reviewer said of Ramona that "by one estimate, the book has been reprinted 300 times."
-One year after Jackson's death the North American Review described Ramona as "unquestionably the best novel yet produced by an American woman" and named it, along with Uncle Tom's Cabin, as the two most ethical novels of the 19th century.
+One year after Jackson's death, the North American Review described Ramona as "unquestionably the best novel yet produced by an American woman" and named it, along with Uncle Tom's Cabin, as the two most ethical novels of the 19th century.
 Sixty years after its publication, 600,000 copies had been sold.
-There have been over 300 reissues to date and the book has never been out of print.
+There have been over 300 reissues to date, and the book has never been out of print.

 The novel has been adapted for other genres, including four films (the last in Spanish), stage, and television productions.
 Valery Sherer Mathes assessed the writer and her work:

-Ramona may not have been another Uncle Tom's Cabin, but it served, along with Jackson's writings on the Mission Indians of California, as a catalyst for other reformers ...Helen Hunt Jackson cared deeply for the Indians of California.
-She cared enough to undermine her health while devoting the last few years of her life to bettering their lives.
-Her enduring writings, therefore, provided a legacy to other reformers, who cherished her work enough to carry on her struggle and at least try to improve the lives of America's first inhabitants.

 Her friend Emily Dickinson once described Jackson's literary limitations: "she has the facts but not the phosphorescence."

 In a review of a film version, a journalist wrote about the novel, describing it as "the long and lugubrious romance by Helen Hunt Jackson, over which America wept unnumbered gallons in the eighties and nineties," and complained of "the long, uneventful stretches of the novel."
 In reviewing the history of her publisher, Houghton Mifflin, a 1970 reviewer noted that Jackson typified the house's success: "Middle aged, middle class, middlebrow."

 Jackson wrote of her late works: "My Century of Dishonor and Ramona are the only things I have done of which I am glad...
 They will live, and... bear fruit."